jonnyleealas/401-Reads/README.md

 # 401-Reads

-## This journal contains notes of readings of my journey in Code 401 at Code Fellows.
+## This journal contains notes of readings of my progress in Javascript 401 at Code Fellows in Seattle, Wa.

 ### Jonathon Lee July 30, 2020.
 > And this is where the fun begins. -Ahsoka Tano